View your child's medical records and schedule appointments through our secure, online portal, day or night.

 The American Academy of Pediatrics (AAP) recommends that kids get combination vaccines (rather than single vaccines) whenever possible.
 Many vaccines are offered in combination to help reduce the number of shots a child receives.

 The following vaccinations and schedules are recommended by the AAP.
-Please note that some variations are acceptable and that changes in recommendations often occur as new vaccines are developed.
-Your doctor will determine the best vaccinations and schedule for your child.
+Some variations are normal and recommendations change often as new vaccines are developed.
+Your doctor will talk to you about the right vaccinations and schedule for your child.

 - Chickenpox (varicella) vaccine